mdagois/gca/games/README.md

 Check the requirements to use it.
 Note that a copy of `make` is available in the [bin](../bin) directory of the repository.

-A batch, `build.bat`, is also available as an additional option to build on Windows.
+Prebuilt binaries are also available in the [prebuilt](./prebuilt) directory.

 ## List